-Confidentiality protects the student(s), the adult who is the subject of the report.
+Confidentiality protects the student(s) as well as the adult who is the subject of the report.
 Failure to maintain confidentiality may impede the investigation and foster untrue and potentially harmful rumors.
 False reports are regarded as a serious offense and may result in disciplinary action or other appropriate sanctions.